-If applicable, specify whether the state additionally limits the waiver to subcategories of the nursing facilit of care: of care.
-Institution for Mental Disease for persons with mental illnesses aged 65 and older as provided in 42 ( §440.140 emediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) (as defined in 42 CFR .150) plicable, specify whether the state additionally limits the waiver to subcategories of the ICF/IID level of ca

-1. Request Information (3 of 3)

-G. Concurrent Operation with Other Programs.
-This waiver operates concurrently with another program (or programs) approved under the following authorities

-Not applicable

-Applicable

-Check the applicable authority or authorities:

-Services furnished under the provisions of §1915(a)(1)(a) of the Act and described in Appendix I

-Waiver(s) authorized under §1915(b) of the Act.

-Specify the §1915(b) waiver program and indicate whether a §1915(b) waiver application has been submitted or previously approved:

-Specify the §1915(b) authorities under which this program operates (check each that applies):

-§1915(b)(1) (mandated enrollment to managed care)

-§1915(b)(2) (central broker)

-§1915(b)(3) (employ cost savings to furnish additional services)

-§1915(b)(4) (selective contracting/limit number of providers)

-A program operated under §1932(a) of the Act.

-Specify the nature of the state plan benefit and indicate whether the state plan amendment has been submitted or previously approved:

-A program authorized under §1915(i) of the Act.
+Nursing Facility as defined in 42 CFR ??440.40 and 42 CFR ??440.155 applicable, specify whether the state additionally limits the waiver to subcategories of the ICF/IID level of care: Daguage Information (2, 62) Request t Information (3 of 3) irrent Operation with Other Programs.
+This waiver operates concurrently with another program (or programs) yed under the following authorities one: N ot applicable A pplicable Theck the applicable authority or authorities: Services furnished under the provisions of §1915(a)(1)(a) of the Act and described in Appendix I Waiver(s) authorized under §1915(b) of the Act.
+Specify the §1915(b) waiver program and indicate whether a §1915(b) waiver application has been submitted or previously approved: Specify the §1915(b) authorities under which this program operates (check each that applies): §1915(b)(1) (mandated enrollment to managed care) §1915(b)(2) (central broker) §1915(b)(3) (employ cost savings to furnish additional services) §1915(b)(4) (selective contracting/limit number of providers) A program operated under \$1932(a) of the Act.
+Specify the nature of the state plan benefit and indicate whether the state plan amendment has been submitted previously approved: A program authorized under §1915(i) of the Act.
 A program authorized under §1915(j) of the Act.
 A program authorized under §1115 of the Act.

-Specify the program:

-Page 5 of 2 6 0 ------ --- ---- --- --- ---

-H. Dual Eligiblity for Medicaid and Medicare.
+Specify the program: H. Dual l Eligiblity for Medicaid and Medicare. if applicable:

-Check if applicable:

-This waiver provides services for individuals who are eligible for both Medicare and Medicaid.
+If applicable, specify whether the state additionally limits the waiver to subcategories of the nursing facility level of care:

+Institution for Mental Disease for persons with mental illnesses aged 65 and older as provided in 42 CFR